Journalism Major at CMU

-CMU's news editorial concentration focuses on practical, hands-on applications inside and outside the classroom that blend news judgment with information gathering, interviewing techniques, writing for a variety of media - newspapers, magazines, online publications and editing.
+CMU's journalism major focuses on practical, hands-on applications inside and outside the classroom that blend news judgment with information gathering, interviewing techniques, writing for a variety of media - newspapers, magazines, online publications and editing.

 In addition to learning the "how to" of reporting, writing and editing, students in the news editorial concentration, as in advertising, public relations, and photojournalism, learn to make sound decisions involving media law and ethics.

-You will have opportunities to work on CM Life, CMU's award-winning student newspaper; to do an internship; and ultimately to join a vast network of distinguished CMU news-ed. graduates throughout Michigan and beyond.
+You will have opportunities to work on CM Life, CMU's award-winning student newspaper; Grand Central, CMU's award-winning online magazine; to do an internship; and ultimately to join a vast network of distinguished CMU news-ed. graduates throughout Michigan and beyond.

 Your studies and career-building experiences are guided and provided through: